Contributing#

 Because developers do not like leaving their terminals when working in projects, GitHub offers a command-line interface (CLI).

-This program allows you to interact with most of the features available in the web version of GitHub.
-For available commands, see the official GitHub CLI manual.
+This program lets you interact with most of the features available in the web version of GitHub.
+For available commands, see the GitHub CLI documentation.